Shopify Integration

 Customize to enter the customization interface.

-Save to save, click Publish to publish:
+Save to save, and click Publish to publish.

 The theme is now successfully activated.

-4. Preparing Environment Variables
+4. Environment Variable Preparation

 Click the top search box, manually input